 One Last Word of Warning

-The new sales leader will openly identify disconnected processes and procedures that do not serve your customers and openly share outdated tools that prevent them from winning in the market today and some of them may have been your baby that you personally birthed 10 years ago.
+The new sales leader will openly identify disconnected processes and procedures that do not serve your customers and openly share outdated tools that prevent them from winning in the market today, and some of them may have been the baby that you personally birthed ten years ago.

-Time once spent belly to belly with buyers and listening to their problems have now morphed into meeting after meeting with other leaders who are not face-to-face with customers and that’s where the disconnect starts and Borg Company Culture begins.
+Time once spent belly-to-belly with buyers and listening to their problems has now morphed into meeting after meeting with other leaders who are not face-to-face with customers, and that’s where the disconnect starts, and Borg Company Culture begins.